 Yes, you can.

 - My Office 365 subscription has grown bigger.
 How can I obtain extra licenses?

 You can get additional licenses at any time using the order form.
 Select Additional licenses in the first step and follow the onscreen instructions.
 Note that you will be asked to provide your current license key which you want to expand.

 Adding licenses to your subscription does not change its expiration date.
-The price of additional licenses will be reduced by cost of the used period of the first subscription.
+The price of additional licenses will be reduced by the cost of the used period of the first subscription.

 - What is backed up by the program?

-In the current version, the program doesn’t support Skype for Business backups.
-If you need this feature, please contact us to submit your feature request.
+In the current version, the program doesn’t support Skype for Business and Project Online backups.
+If you need these features, please contact us to submit your feature request.